justusnour/MIST4610Project2/README.md

 Collectively, the patterns suggest that race and religion remain the most significant drivers of hate-crime incidents in New York, both in total volume and in their tendency to involve person-targeted offenses.
 Sexual orientation and gender-identity categories, while smaller, exhibit meaningful shifts tied to broader cultural and political dynamics.

+## Visualizations
 <img width="1138" height="637" alt="Screenshot 2025-11-16 at 6 36 26 PM" src="https://github.com/user-attachments/assets/012dd492-c505-4089-a194-9d0f7c4ba173" />

 <img width="1133" height="630" alt="Screenshot 2025-11-16 at 7 07 53 PM" src="https://github.com/user-attachments/assets/18163f8c-21fa-4ff5-a235-1a0359924eb8" />

 <img width="1133" height="613" alt="Screenshot 2025-11-16 at 6 38 22 PM" src="https://github.com/user-attachments/assets/d964c272-6527-4da2-b306-fe27ac87bd64" />

+## Conclusion

+This project provides a clear and data-driven view of how hate crimes have evolved across New York State from 2010 to 2022.
+The descriptive analysis shows that hate crime incidents fluctuate noticeably over time, with identifiable peaks connected to broader social and political moments.
+The geographic analysis further demonstrates that hate crime activity is concentrated in a handful of large, urban counties, while many rural counties report far fewer incidents.
+These findings highlight meaningful differences in population, reporting practices, and demographic composition across regions.

+The explanatory analysis adds important context by examining the motivations behind these crimes.
+Race and religion consistently emerge as the primary drivers of hate crime incidents, both historically and in recent years.
+These categories also tend to involve a higher proportion of crimes against persons, signaling that many incidents involve direct confrontation rather than solely property damage.
+Sexual orientation and gender/gender-identity biases represent smaller but still significant portions of statewide incidents, with patterns that align closely with national discourse surrounding LGBTQ+ communities.

+Collectively, the results suggest that hate crime activity in New York is shaped by demographic factors, social dynamics, and shifts in public visibility of bias-related issues.
+These findings can help guide policymakers, community organizations, and law enforcement agencies in allocating resources, developing targeted outreach programs, and continuing efforts to reduce bias-motivated harm across the state.